FairwindsOps/charts/incubator/timescale/UPDATES.md

 helm-docs --sort-values-order=file
 ```

-You may also need to change the chart version to make the linter happy.
+You may also need to change the Chart.yaml to make the linter happy